SanderMertens/flecs/docs/FlecsScript.md

 Square my_entity
 ```

 Templates can be parameterized with properties.
 Properties are variables that are exposed as component members.
+When the component is updated with a new value, the template is reevaluated.
 To create a property, use the `prop` keyword.
 Example:

 ```cpp
 template Square {